tensorflow/build/tf_sig_build_dockerfiles/master/README.md

 it to @angerson for review.
 Our GitHub Actions workflow deploys the containers after approval and submission.

+- To update Python packages, look at `devel.requirements.txt`
+- To update system packages, look at `devel.packages.txt`

 To rebuild the containers locally after making changes, use this command from this
 directory: